$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: False Alarm Rate for WO microlensing Detection

 From figure \ref{fig:FAR} we also note that, with increase in the chirp mass and therefore the SNR of the signal, how the residual cross-correlation corresponds to lower FAR.
-We observe, above $60$ network-SNR in H-L and above $80 M_{\odot}$ network-SNR in L-V and V-H, the FAR drops below $10^{-3}$, making a significant microlensing detection possible.
-Therefore, the microlensing detection is very probabilistic in high-snr (above 60 network match-filter SNR at least) systems.
-We suggest to call an event microlensing candidate if the FAR falls below $10^{-3}$ in any of the detector pair.
+We observe, above $60$ network-SNR in H-L and above $80 M_{\odot}$ network-SNR in L-V and V-H, the FAR drops below $10^{-3}$ per year, making a robust WO microlensing detection possible.
+Therefore, the WO microlensing detection is very likely in high-SNR (above 60 network matched-filter SNR at least) systems.
+We suggest to call an event WO microlensed candidate if the FAR falls below $10^{-3}$ per year in any of the detector pair.
 In appendix \ref{app:b}, we have showed the effect of different lensing parameters and have estimated the minimum network matched filter SNR required for a low FAR detection ($\leq 10^{-3}$ per year).